 This program runs with collaboration of regional galleries and is currently only available in regional areas.

-In 2019 the HOME program is running out of Wagga Wagga Regional Gallery, MOMA (Museum of Murray Art) , Western Plains Cultural Centre, Bathurst Regional Gallery and Tamworth Regional Gallery.
+In 2019 the HOME program is running out of Wagga Wagga Regional Gallery, MAMA (Murray Art Museum Albury), Bathurst Regional Gallery and Tamworth Regional Gallery.

 How do we get involved?